This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 * Must enroll directly from high school.** Scholarship competitions held during Fall Open House.
 Please contact Admissions for more information.

-The Schuster Memorial Music Award was endowed by William Schuster to encourage musicians to continue their creation of music at the college level as they pursue a degree in one of over 70 majors offered at Gannon.
+The Schuster Memorial Music Award was endowed by William Schuster to encourage musicians to continue their creation of music at the college level.
 This scholarship rewards up to 15 qualified students for their musical ability with $1,000 awarded annually, with a total value of $4,000 available over four years at Gannon.

 A prospective freshman, transfer, or adult student must:

 Learn more about music at Gannon.

 The Schuster family and Gannon University are proud to offer ten scholarships to qualified students who make written, performance or visual arts an integral part of their lives.
-William Schuster created an endowment for these scholarships in loving memory of his wife Frances, who was deeply committed to the Arts.
+William Schuster created an endowment for these scholarships in loving memory of his wife Frances, who was deeply committed to the arts.
 Students who are awarded these scholarships receive $2,500 annually, with a total value of $10,000 available over four years at Gannon.

 A prospective freshman or adult student must:

 Dr. James H. Delaney was a prominent Erie ophthalmologist who bequeathed $2 million to help make medical school a reality for Gannon University graduates from Erie County Pennsylvania.

 The Delaney Medical Scholarship Fund, through Gannon, has awarded over $3 million.
 Individual scholarships ranged from $8,000 to $38,000.